vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/md-enhance.md

 The `vuepress-plugin-md-enhance` plugin is enabled by default and provides Markdown enhancements.

-`vuepress-theme-hope` passes `themeConfig.plugins.mdEnhance` as a plugin option to the `vuepress-plugin-md-enhance` plugin.
+`vuepress-theme-hope` passes `plugins.mdEnhance` in theme options as plugin options to `vuepress-plugin-md-enhance` plugin.

 ::: tip